Background

 Lock-in

 Vendor lock-in is a nice little term that cloud architects throw around as they please.
-This is something that you might only have to worry about if you have a very large cloud based system that is also quite critical.
+This is something that you might only have to worry about if you have a huge cloud-based system that is also quite critical.
 Serverless offerings are cloud provider specific.
 Code written for one cannot be easily ported to another.
-Thus if you are a small company just starting up, this might not even be your concern.
-However as your systems get popular and probably become more critical to the business, you might want to consider, being able to move from one vendor to another, either for the best cost effective deals or for preparing for the worst case disaster and be ready with a multi-cloud setup.
+Thus, if you are a small company just starting up, this might not even be your concern.
+However, as your systems become more critical to the business and become more popular, you might want to consider moving from one vendor to another.
+It could have one or both of the following advantages:

 Advantages of Serverless architecture